ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Agenda.md

 ## Day Two
 1. Defender for Cloud Basics
+   - Overerview
+   - Planning your Defender for Cloud Deployment

 2. Defender for Cloud CSPM
    - Can we show SSO or AAD identity usage during setup here?